 The United States, like many countries around the world, has rigid requirements for traveling with children.
 The minor travel consent form has become increasingly necessary because of the rise in instances of child abduction in custody cases, and a growing number of children who are the victims of trafficking.

 According to U.S. Customs and Border Protection (CBP), all U.S. citizens must show a valid passport if re-entering the country by air.
 This includes children of any age.

 When flying within the U.S., or traveling internationally by land or sea, a child’s birth certificate will suffice most of the time.
 A notarized letter of consent will be required for children who travel without one or both of their parents or legal guardians.
 The letter of consent ensures the legitimacy of the travel consent offered by the accompanying adult.

+There is no standard-issue minor travel consent form.
+As you’ll see, you must capture the who, what, where, when, and why, with respect to the child’s travel, as well as contact information for the absentee parent(s) or legal guardian(s).
+Our minor travel consent document template covers common requirements and allows two legal guardians to sign, one child, and two witnesses.
 There are a wide range of scenarios that may apply to you and your family.
 Be sure to verify the documents you will need to travel through the CBP’s “Find and Answer” page, including your notarized minor consent to travel form.

 Notarize works with your schedule, not the other way around.
 On average, getting your minor travel consent form notarized online takes less than eight minutes to complete.
 To get your minor travel consent form notarized, follow these steps: